Jennifer Sung

 Jennifer Sung (born 1972) is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Early life and education

 Sung was born in 1972 in Edison, New Jersey, to a Chinese-American family.
 She graduated from Oberlin College in 1994 with a Bachelor of Arts in politics with honors.
 From 1994 to 2001, Sung worked as a union organizer for the Service Employees International Union.
-She then attended Yale Law School, where she graduated in 2004 with a Juris Doctor degree.
+She then attended Yale Law School, graduating in 2004 with a Juris Doctor.

 Career

 After law school, Sung served as a law clerk to Ninth Circuit judge Betty Binns Fletcher from 2004 to 2005.
 From 2005 to 2007, she was a Skadden Fellow at the Brennan Center for Justice at the New York University School of Law.
 From 2007 to 2013, she worked at Altshuler Berzon LLP in San Francisco.
 From 2013 to 2017, she was a partner at McKanna Bishop Joffe in Portland, Oregon.
 From July 1, 2017 to December 20, 2021, she was a member of the Oregon Employment Relations Board.